atomdog/causalmodel/README.md

 Here is a depiction of what the graph may look like, with the squares being the set of clocks, and circles being states.

-Given the nature of the graph we've built so far, it would be simple to implement a simple Markov chain to gain a sense, probabilistically, of how one state may lead to another, in a manner true to a human's coginition.
+Given the nature of the graph built so far, it would be simple to implement a simple Markov chain to gain a sense, probabilistically, of how one state may lead to another, in a manner true to a human's coginition.

 We can define a transition matrix, <i>T</i>, where rather than every entry being a singular probability, every entry is a vector <i>t</i>, which is composed of the four values of the clock, and perform any standard Markov processes.